 For Rockhampton, Brisbane, Gold Coast and Fiji campuses, it is advisable to bring clothing suitable for a tropical climate.
 Similarly, for Sydney or Melbourne campuses, winter clothing is advised.
 Suits and formal wear are required for official functions such as formal dinners.

-International Students in Australia
+International Students Australia - Blog

 International Students studying in Australia

 Studying in Australia may be different to what most students find at home, Australian education providers focus alot not only on class room work but alot on practical work as well as work experience.
 This helps to make sure students have the most education and experience possible before entering their chosen work force.

 The difference between a lecture and a tutorial which are the two usual forms of class room learning in Australia, is that a lecture is run by a lecturer here students need to focus on what the lecturer is saying and take notes class sizes are generally larger consisting of around 200 students.
 Tutorials are smaller each class having around 30 students.

 Final assessments are determined on how the student performed during the year.
 Grades come from attendance, assignments, class work and exams.
 Depending on the course that the student is taking there may be different methods of grading.
 Final grades are given out each semester, if a student does not pass a unit this gives them the opportunity to repeat the same unit in the following semester.

 Plagiarism or copying is something that is unacceptable in all educational sectors.
 This is where a student submits some one else's work and says it is their own.
 Not only will this affect a students grades but it could mean the cancellation of a visa.